Gilgamech/website/www/2021/October.md

 ### VPC > SG > EC2 > RDP > IIS > SSL >  DNS

 AWS (now) starts with VPCs, within which are Security Groups and Subnets, on which EC2 servers are built, to which we'll MS-RDP, configure IIS, request SSL, and finally direct DNS.
-This will use the "cattle not pets" philosophy to generate a new webserver, update, configure, deploy, and cleanup.
+This will use the 'cattle not pets' philosophy to generate a new webserver, update, configure, deploy, and cleanup.

 ### Prerequisite: Rotate AWS key